pilotak/UbxGpsI2C/README.md

 # UbxGpsI2C
-Asynch I2C library for mbed to use Ublox GPS using ubx protocol only
+Ublox GPS I2C async library for mbed.
+All config messages are sent in blocking mode while `poll()` is asynch menthod to get buffer with data from GPS.

 ## Example
 ```cpp